Breakfast (Philippine TV program): After Breakfast morning show

 JC Gonzales is now based in California for hosting a youth-oriented talk show on The Filipino Channel.
+He is the brother of fellow TV host Bianca Gonzales-Intal.

-Bam Aquino became a senator of the Philippines between 2013 and 2019.
+Bam Aquino became a senator of the Philippines between 2013 and 2019, he returns to hosting via Good Times With Mo Twister & Friends a popular trending morning talk program still currently Aired on Magic 89.9 FM Manila every Mondays for himself.
+He is also the cousins of fellow TV host and actress Kris Aquino and the late former Philippine President Benigno "Noynoy" Aquino III.

 Nikki Gil is now a TV host and actress on ABS-CBN but she also hosted ASAP and she is still a VJ on myx, her former teleseryes are Pieta, Mundo Man ay Magunaw, Maria Mercedes and her newest Hawak Kamay aired on the network itself.
+As of 2022, Nikki returned to showbiz via a stage musical play called Carousel.

-Mariel Rodriguez is now an actress and TV host, she hosted Wowowillie on TV5 and various movies like Agent X44 and Sa Ngalan ng Ama, Ina, at mga Anak.
+Mariel Rodriguez is now an actress and TV host, she hosted Wowowillie on TV5 and various movies, including Agent X44 and Sa Ngalan ng Ama, Ina at mga Anak.

-Joaqui Valdez used to host a travel lifestyle program 100% Pinoy on GMA 7 and now currently inactive in showbiz.
+Joaqui Valdez used to host a travel lifestyle program 100% Pinoy! on GMA 7 and now currently inactive in showbiz, but he is still performing as a singer.

 Pia Arcangel is now a news anchor on GMA 7's longest running news program Saksi and the second-longest-running news program 24 Oras Weekend.
-She is also the former news anchor of Balitanghali on Q (now GMA News TV).
+She is also the former news anchor of Balitanghali on QTV 11/Q 11 (formerly GMA News TV 11/27 & now GTV 27).

-Ria Tanjuatco-Trillo hosts a shopping magazine talk show Shop Talk on ANC.
+Ria Tanjuatco-Trillo hosts a shopping magazine talk show Shop Talk on ANC, and also became a news anchor on the now-defunct CNN Philippines 9 (now RPTV 9) and now currently seen on Billionaryo News Channel was launched on September 9, 2024 also replacing CNN Philippines last January 31, 2024.

-Marieton Pacheco is a news reporter on TFC in California.
+Marieton Pacheco is currently a news reporter on TFC in California.
+She was previously a reporter on TV Patrol.

-Angel Rivero is still active on radio and television programs.
+Angel Rivero is still active on radio and television programs and also can be seen on her YouTube channel.

-Juddah Paolo sings in various bars in Metro Manila.
+Juddah Paolo still sings in various bars in Metro Manila and now currently as a Vlogger and has a YouTube channel.